Jack Tar Hotels: San Francisco, California

 A 400-room Jack Tar Hotel in San Francisco occupied a full city block at the intersection of Geary Boulevard and Van Ness Avenue.
 When built in 1960, it was considered one of the most luxurious hotels in the city, although it was criticized by Herb Caen and others for its modern architecture, which they considered ugly (modernist architecture did not come to dominate downtown San Francisco until the 1970s).
 Part of the movie The Conversation takes place there.

-Pentecostal evangelist A.A.
+The pentecostal evangelist A.A.
 Allen died at this hotel in 1970.
 In 1973, the jury in the trial of Ruchell Magee was sequestered at the Jack Tar Hotel.
+In June 1979, NASA held a workshop on aircraft safety which initiated crew resource management.

 In 1982, after major renovations, it became the Cathedral Hill Hotel.
 A major fire occurred in December 1983, causing the hotel to rebuild again.
 The hotel finally closed on October 30, 2009 and was demolished in November 2013 to make way for an expansion of California Pacific Medical Center.